cocotb/cocotb/docs/source/quickstart.rst

    async def testcase(dut):
       do_something()

-All examples described in this section can be found in the ``simple_counter_testcases.py``, the filename does not really matter as long as it is consistent with the value of ``COCOTB_TEST_MODULES`` in the Makefile and the ``test_module`` argument to *cocotb_tools.Runner.test(...)*
+All examples described in this section can be found in the :file:`simple_counter_testcases.py` file.
+The filename does not really matter as long as it is consistent with the value of :envvar:`COCOTB_TEST_MODULES` in the Makefile and the ``test_module`` argument to :meth:`cocotb_tools.Runner.test`.

 Example 1 - Sequential
 ----------------------
-In this first example there are only one sequential routine.
+In this first example there is only one sequential routine.
-The routine starts by setting a default value to the `ena` signal, activating the reset signal, instantiates and starts a :class:`cocotb.clock.Clock` to easily generate a clock input.
+The routine starts by setting a default value to the ``ena`` signal, activating the reset signal, instantiates and starts a :class:`cocotb.clock.Clock` to easily generate a clock input.
-Then some time is awaited before deactivating the reset signal, to exit out of the reset state of the `dut`.
+Then some time is awaited before deactivating the reset signal, to exit out of the reset state of the ``dut``.
-Then the `ena` signal is `activated` for ten clock cycles, before verifying that the counter in the module has the value ten.
+Then the ``ena`` signal is `activated` for ten clock cycles, before verifying that the counter in the module has the value ten.
-Then the `ena` signal is `deactivated` and some time is awaited, before checking the counter value again to verify that it was not incrementing while `ena` was low.
+Then the ``ena`` signal is `deactivated` and some time is awaited, before checking the counter value again to verify that it was not incrementing while ``ena`` was low.

 .. literalinclude:: ../../examples/doc_examples/quickstart/simple_counter_testcases.py
    :language: python